earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/get-to-know-r/2017-01-25-R05-missing-data-in-r.md

 ---
 layout: single
-title: "How to handle missing data or no data values in R - NA and NAN"
+title: "How to Address Missing Values in R"
-excerpt: "Learn how to import spreadsheet files into R that contain missing data values.
-Also learn how to properly perform calculations on these data in R."
+excerpt: "Missing data in R can be caused by issues in data collection and / or processing and presents challenges in data analysis.
+Learn how to address missing data values in R."
 authors: ['Leah Wasser', 'Data Carpentry']
 category: [courses]
 class-lesson: ['get-to-know-r']
 permalink: /courses/earth-analytics/time-series-data/missing-data-in-r-na/
 nav-title: 'Clean missing data'
 dateCreated: 2016-12-13
-modified: '2017-12-07'
+modified: '2017-12-08'
 week: 2
 sidebar:
   nav: